 How has it taken us this long to tell you to talk to each other.
 What were we thinking?
 Thanks RKZ for reminding us!

-Photographer and Fashionista RKZ is experiencing lockdown with his partner, and they’re both trying to keep on top of their mental wellbeing
+Photographer and Fashionista RKZ and his partner are both trying to keep on top of their mental wellbeing during these weird times:

 “I’m trying not to slip into a depressive or lonely state, and also trying to make sure I’m being supportive to my wife who suffers from anxiety.
 I try to set a to do list every morning so I’ve accomplished something whilst being indoors.